 Can hardened steel be CNC machined?

-Yes, but it requires rigid machines, specialized tools, and carefully controlled cutting parameters.
-Hard milling is usually better for finishing than for heavy stock removal.
+Yes, but it requires high-rigidity CNC machines, specialized tools (like CBN or coated carbide), and carefully controlled cutting parameters (ap and ae).
+Hard milling is usually better optimized for finishing passes rather than heavy stock removal.

 What hardness is considered hard machining?

-Hard machining usually starts around 45 HRC, while 50+ HRC is commonly considered high-hardness work.
-Above that range, tool wear and vibration become much more challenging.
+Hard machining generally starts around 45 HRC, while 50+ HRC is commonly considered high-hardness work.
+Above 55 HRC, tool wear, thermal cracking, and part vibration become much more challenging and require strict process controls.

-No. CBN is often ideal for very hard steels, but coated carbide may be enough for lighter cuts or less extreme hardness.
-The best choice depends on the part and finish requirement.
+No. CBN is often ideal for very hard steels (55–65+ HRC) and long production runs, but advanced coated carbide tools may be perfectly enough for lighter cuts or less extreme hardness (45–53 HRC).
+The best choice depends on the specific part tolerances and finish requirements.

 Should parts be machined before or after heat treatment?

-Usually both, in stages.
-Roughing before heat treatment and finishing after heat treatment is often the most efficient and accurate approach.
+Usually both, in distinct stages.
+Roughing the geometry while the steel is soft (before heat treatment) and reserving precise finishing cuts for after heat treatment is often the most efficient and accurate approach to manage distortion.

 Yes.
-6CProto supports custom CNC machining and rapid prototyping for complex parts, including high-precision work that benefits from DFM, inspection, and production-ready process control.
+6CProto supports custom CNC machining and rapid prototyping for complex parts, providing integrated DFM feedback, in-process CMM inspection, and production-ready process control under experienced mechanical engineers.

 Hardened steel machining works best when the process is planned around the material’s limits, not against them.
 The most successful jobs combine rigid equipment, smart tooling, realistic tolerances, and geometry that is actually machinable after heat treatment.